Are Selena Gomez And The Weeknd Headed For An Engagement And Pregnancy?

 Following their trip to Italy, Selena Gomez turned up at one of The Weeknd’s shows in Amsterdam before traveling with the singer to Paris, France, where they spent several days.
 In addition to showing off some PDA at his Paris show, Selena Gomez and The Weeknd enjoyed a dinner date before traveling back to their hotel room, which was located just blocks away from where his ex-girlfriend, Bella Hadid, was staying.

-After Selena Gomez’s visit to Paris, France, the “Same Old Love” singer returned to The States, where she was seen looking “a little glum” as her boyfriend remained in Europe for a performance during last Wednesday night’s H&M fashion show.
+After Selena Gomez’s visit to Paris, France, the “Same Old Love” singer returned to the states, where she was seen looking “a little glum” as her boyfriend remained in Europe for a performance during last Wednesday night’s H&M fashion show.
 As fans may have noticed, Hadid was strutting her stuff on the runway as he sang one of his hits.

 While The Weeknd will remain in Europe until after his March 14 show in England, he will ultimately return to North America next month and after performing in a number of shows around the country, he will reportedly pay a visit to his family — and introduce them to Selena Gomez.